gbv/aREF/aref.md

   special *key* "`_ns`".

 A *map* that encodes an *RDF graph* is also called **root map**.
-In a recursive [*list-map-structure*] it is possible to select different *maps* as *root map* to encode the same *RDF graph*, but only one *map* MUST be selected at the same time and only this *map* MAY contain a [*namespace map*].
+In a circular [*list-map-structure*] it is possible to select different *maps* as *root map* to encode the same *RDF graph*, but only one *map* MUST be selected at the same time and only this *map* MAY contain a [*namespace map*].